-Tataryn will cause no great stir in the six common-law provinces where death is an event that enables the surviving spouse to seek division of matrimonial property.36 It will cause a great stir in Alberta, British Columbia and P.E.I., where the matrimonial property legislation does not contain such a provision.
+property.36 It will cause a great stir in Alberta, British Columbia and P.E.I., where the matrimonial property legislation does not contain such a provision.
 In British Columbia, death of one spouse ends any rights that the spouses may have had under the Family Relations Act,37 except where prior to death the court had declared that there was no possibility of reconciliation.38 Without such a declaration, a surviving spouse is not able to sue the estate of the deceased spouse for a matrimonial property division.
-This is the case even if marriage breakdown occurred before the death.39 In Alberta, a surviving spouse can commence an action after death of the spouse only if marriage breakdown has occurred before the date of death.40 The estate of the deceased spouse commenced by the deceased spouse before death.41
+This is the case even if marriage breakdown occurred before the death.39 In Alberta, a surviving spouse can commence an action after death of the spouse only if marriage breakdown has occurred before the date of death.40 The estate of the deceased spouse can, however, continue an action that was commenced by the deceased spouse before death.41

 The decision in Tataryn makes a family relief application a device to obtain, at a minimum, what the surviving spouse would have obtained if there had been a marriage breakdown during the joint lives of the couple.
-This should, at least in Alberta and British Columbia, go a
+This should, at least in Alberta and British Columbia, go a long way to ensuring that a spouse who is still married at the time of the death does not receive less than a spouse who has sought a matrimonial property division before the death.